 Rail Traffic Flow Analysis to Reduce Congestion

-Union Pacific, one of America’s leading transportation companies, operates the largest railroad in North America.
+Union Pacific operates the largest railroad in North America.

-The level of traffic congestion in the LA Basin was becoming a major concern for the rail company.
-Traffic flow was adversely affected by the volume of inbound and outbound trains across a rail network that is mainly comprised of single track segments.
+The level of traffic congestion in the LA Basin was becoming a major concern.
+Traffic flow was adversely affected by the volume of inbound and outbound trains across a rail network that was mainly comprised of single track segments.
 Sharing track with local transit authorities and other trains further degraded the potential velocity of UP trains flowing across this rail system.

 To help Union Pacific better understand the issues affecting the rail system, Visual8 developed a Rail Traffic Flow Analysis simulation tool to analyze Union Pacific’s train flow and operations in the LA Basin under various scenarios.